maxsanchezdp/final_project_data/README.md

 ### ii.
 Python version, libraries and software:

 This project uses **Python 3.6** as more recent versions are not supported by Keras (one of the main libraries/frameworks I've used).
 I would recommend you to create a virtual environment (using conda, virtualenv, or whichever you prefer) and installing the Python version and libraries specified in the **requirements.txt**.
-These are the most important ones:
+You should make sure you have installed:

 |  Name 	|  Description 	|
 |---	|---	|